cityofasheville/bedrock2/src/etl/lambdas/etl_task_file_copy/README.md

 Set build_mode = sam in make_variables)

 ```
-terraform init
+make init
-terraform apply -var-file=ca.tfvars
+make apply
 ```

 ## Usage: Event structure to pass to Lambda

 s3_connection and ftp_connection refer to named connections in AWS Secrets Manager.

-Special note: ftp_path requires a slash at start and end, while path must have only a trailing slash.
+Special note: "path" for an FTP site requires a slash at start and end, while "path" for s3 must have only a trailing slash.